Storing and Caring for LBD Jewellery

 -Wait until your lotions or sanitizers are 100% dry or has been absorbed by your skin before you wear your gold plated ring, bracelet or necklace.

 Hair Products, perfumes, chlorine, and so on will make your gold plating wear away faster so be careful to protect your gold from these elements and it’s advised to remove when swimming to help your gold jewellery last that extra mile.
 If you forget though, the same rules apply, gently rinse and dry it gently right away.

 If you really want the longest life for your gold plated jewellery here are some more tips.

-After every use, clean your plated jewelry with a cotton ball or a very soft cloth to remove any dust and dirt.
-Gently rub the surface of your gold plated jewelry using a clean soft cloth, helps restore shine.
+After every use, clean your gold vermeil jewellery with a cotton ball or a very soft untreated cloth to remove any dust and dirt as this helps restore shine.

-If your jewelry needs more cleaning you may clean it with warm, soapy water.
-Soak it for a few minutes and you may clean it with our baking soda and boiling water method as described earlier.
-Stay away from jewelry cleaners and antibacterial soaps which may have certain components that will make your gold plated jewelry wear more quickly.
+If your jewelry needs more cleaning as you have noticed discolouration, you may clean it with our baking soda and boiling water method as described earlier.
+Stay away from jewelllery cleaners and antibacterial soaps which may have certain components that will make your gold vermeil jewellery wear more quickly.

 Store like items together.
 Do not store gold plating and silver together.
-The different metals will cause each other to tarnish, fade and/or turn colors.
-Have different storage places for different colors of metals like gold and silver.
-Store in a dry area.
+The different metals will cause each other to tarnish, fade and/or turn colours.
+Have different storage places for different colours of metals like gold and silver.
+Store in a cool, dry area.

 Do *not* use a jewellery polishing cloth as these are impregnated with anti tarnish properties designed to clean and polish and this will wear away the gold plating and also sometimes cause tarnish.